GSA/digitalgov.gov/content/post/2015-04-20-the-ex-im-bank-annual-conference-a-valuable-tool-in-the-government-cx-toolbox.md

 date: 2015-04-20 1:53:13 -0400
 title: 'The Ex-Im Bank Annual Conference\:  A Valuable Tool in the Government CX Toolbox'
 summary: 'It can be easy to forget that customer experience (CX) improvement efforts within the government sphere aren&rsquo;t limited to surveys, journey maps, analytics, big data, apps, and technology.
-Watching Export-Import Bank’sAnnual Conference come together, I&rsquo;m reminded of the fundamental role that interpersonal communication plays in improving customer experience, from the front line of our'
+Watching Export-Import Bank’s Annual Conference come together, I&rsquo;m reminded of the fundamental role that interpersonal communication plays in improving customer experience, from the front line of our'
 authors: [stephanie-thum]
 categories:
   - Managing Digital